Salivary Gland Cancer

 Salivary gland cancer is a disease in which cancerous cells are found in one of three main types of salivary glands.
 Patients can have the tumor appear in the parotid glands, submandibular glands or the minor salivary glands (including sublingual glands).
 The tumor's location significantly affects the likelihood of a cancer diagnosis.
-About 75 percent of tumors in the parotid glands are benign, about half of tumors in the submandibular glands are cancerous, and about 75 percent of tumors in the minor salivary glands are cancerous.
+A majority of tumors in the parotid glands are benign, about half of tumors in the submandibular glands are cancerous and tumors in the minor salivary glands have a high risk of being cancerous.

 What are the symptoms of salivary gland cancer?

 Patients with salivary gland cancer will have a lump or mass, but there may be no pain associated with the lump.

 A fine needle aspiration biopsy or incisional biopsy (for masses in the mouth or nose) is performed to determine whether the tumor is cancerous or benign.
 If the tumor is cancerous, the biopsy results and imaging of the tumor will also determine whether a patient has high-grade or low-grade salivary gland cancer.
 The grade is determined by the shape of the cells and the number of places where the cancerous cells are actively dividing.
 Patients with high-grade salivary gland cancer will undergo a different treatment plan than those with low-grade salivary gland cancer.